arunkd13/arunkd13.github.io/content/blog/apcnf.md

     Also the crop gets to use the nitrogen fixed by mucuna, in addition to the nitrogen from the decaying green leaves.

-    I have already tried this over one season, but had to still hoe down to remove the weeds that refused to be suppressed.
+    I have already tried this over one season, but had to still hoe to remove the weeds that refused to be suppressed.
 I was also not confident that the seeds would get buried enough to have proper germination.
 I think over the years, the weed pressure should reduce so that I can skip the hoeing.